Arvinth-Krishna/Reco-PC-Server/README.md

 ## Credits:

-* [CedArctic](https://github.com/CedArctic) for creating [Chimera](https://github.com/CedArctic/Chimera) which is modified and now act as a server(PC controller) for Reco-Discord PC Remote Controller app.
+* [CedArctic](https://github.com/CedArctic) and for all contributors for creating [Chimera](https://github.com/CedArctic/Chimera) which is modified and now act as a server(PC controller) for Reco-Discord PC Remote Controller app.

 ## Contributors: